Skip to main content

 Transportation Electrification

 Electrifying our transportation system is a key strategy to reduce greenhouse gas emissions and move Oregon towards a cleaner future.
 Transitioning to electric vehicles — including e-bikes, cars and trucks, public transit, delivery vans and long-haul semis — is a complex effort that calls for strong public-private partnerships.
-It will also require significant public investments in public charging infrastructure.
+It will also require significant public investments in public charging and fueling infrastructure, especially in areas of Oregon that have seen less private investment.

 What We're Working On